Core Concepts

 Built-in widget features

-All widgets have a title prop and a popup_info prop.
-The title is shown at the top-center of the widget by default, but this can be overridden by the widget's implementation.
-The gauge widget is an example for that.
+The title is shown at the top-center of the widget by default, but this can be overridden

 The popup info prop, if set, causes a small icon to be shown at the top-right of the widget and when clicked, this brings up a pop-up panel displaying the text of the prop using markdown formatting.
 This is intended to provide additional info about what the widget shows.
 Given that any prop can be set dynamically, this could even be used to display time-sensitive info.

-Each widget node has help text in the Node-RED editor's "info" pane and each widget prop has a short help tip below the text entry field, including info on which field of an incoming msg can be used to set the prop dynamically.
+has a short help tip below the text entry field, including info on which field of an

 Many widgets have an icon to maximize the widget so it can be read more easily.
-This is enabled by adding a full_page: true field to the widget's component definition.

 Node-RED nodes, config nodes, and saving the config